-Every Tuesday, Thursday and Saturday afternoon my kids are allowed to do video games for one and half to two hours.
+Every Tuesday, Thursday, and Saturday afternoon her kids were allowed to do video games for 90 minutes.

-We set a little kitchen timer by the TV so they are aware of how much time they have and know when to switch games if they’d like to do so.
+You may want to set a timer by the TV so your kids know how much time they have to play.

-This simple schedule has really helped my kids to stay off of screens all day long.
-Because it’s something we’ve done for years, they haven’t questioned it.
+This simple video game schedule has really helped my kids to stay off of screens all day long.

 Evening summer schedule for kids

 Summer evenings are some of my favorite times of the year!
 I love the extra daylight and the chance to get outside when the heat of the day wears off.

 To make the most of our evenings, a simple evening routine can help everything flow really nicely!

 A great tip for helping your evenings to go smoothly is to have everyone participate in a quick ten-minute clean-up BEFORE dinner!

 You can divide your home into zones and rotate which kid is responsible for each zone every week.
 Our current zones are:

 - school room